On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: A general uniformization theorem for N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces

+Moreover, if $M$ has transition functions of the form (\ref{reduced-superanalytic}) and $\check{H}^1(M_B, TM_B) = 0$, then $M$ is N=1 superanalytically equivalent to a supermanifold with transition functions of the form (\ref{reduced-superanalytic}) such that $f(z_B)$ takes values in $\mathbb{C}$ instead of more generally in $\bigwedge_*^0$. \end{cor}

-\begin{rema} {\em Although from Proposition \ref{DRS-prop}, we know that the N=2 superconformal and N=1 superanalytic settings are essentially equivalent, it is easier to prove our uniformization theorem, Theorem \ref{uniformization-prop}, first for N=2 superconformal DeWitt super-Reimann surfaces and then translate our result to N=1 superanalytic DeWitt super-Reimann surfaces, as we did in Corollary \ref{uniformization-cor}.
-The reason for this is that the coordinate transformation compatibility conditions on triple overlaps in the homogeneous coordinate setting for N=2 superconformal DeWitt supermanifolds clearly gives a cocycle in $\check{H}^1(M_B, TM_B)$, whereas for N=1 superanalytic DeWitt supermanifolds this clear dependency between cocycles in $\check{H}^1(M_B, TM_B)$ and the coordinate transformation compatibility conditions on triple overlaps is lost. } \end{rema}
+\begin{rema} {\em Although from Proposition \ref{DRS-prop}, we know that the N=2 superconformal and N=1 superanalytic settings are essentially equivalent, it is easier to prove our uniformization theorem, Theorem \ref{uniformization-prop}, first for N=2 superconformal DeWitt super-Riemann surfaces and then translate our result to N=1 superanalytic DeWitt super-Riemann surfaces, as we did in Corollary \ref{uniformization-cor}.
+The reason for this is that the coordinate transformation compatibility conditions on triple overlaps in the homogeneous coordinate setting for N=2 superconformal DeWitt supermanifolds clearly gives a cocycle in $\check{H}^1(M_B, \mathcal{L}^{-1} \otimes TM_B)$ or $\check{H}^1(M_B, TM_B)$, whereas for N=1 superanalytic DeWitt supermanifolds this clear dependency between cocycles in these cohomology groups and the coordinate transformation compatibility conditions on triple overlaps is lost.
+In particular, letting $H_{\alpha \beta} (z, \theta) = (f_{\alpha \beta} (z) + \theta \xi_{\alpha \beta} (z), \; \psi_{\alpha \beta}(z) + \theta g_{\alpha \beta}(z))$ be the transition function from the $(U_\beta, \Omega_\beta)$ coordinate chart to the $(U_\alpha, \Omega_\alpha)$ coordinate chart for an N=1 superanalytic super-Riemann surface, the compatibility condition $H_{\alpha \gamma} = H_{\alpha \beta} \circ H_{\beta \gamma}$ on triple overlaps implies the following conditions on the odd component functions: